FRANK-RAN/FRANK-RAN.github.io/_pages/about.md

 Hi, I am Frank Ran (冉俊豪), a Master’s student in [Electrical and Computer Engineering at Rice University](https://eceweb.rice.edu/).
 I previously earned my bachelor’s degree in computer science and engineering from [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en).

-My research interests focus on creating efficient algorithms, particularly in **Large Language Models** (LLMs), **Retrieval Augmented Generation** (RAG), and their applications in biomedical informatics, rumor detection, and scientific research.
-I also specialize in **Scientific Computing** and **System Design**, aiming to accelerate scientific discovery.

 I lived in the mountain city of Chongqing for 18 years, in Shenzhen for 4 years, and now reside in Houston.